Report: That´s how I helped Sandra find an apartment in Paris!

 Sandra lives in a studio in the north-west of Paris: ground floor with 35 square metres, spacious kitchen and bathroom with window and bathtub.
 It is an old building, not Haussmann-style, but with a high ceiling so typical here.

 I'm originally from Austria and was 32 years old when we met.
 I came to Paris because of love and I lived in a not so good area.
-That's why it was very important to me to get away and find a great flat in Paris.
+That's why it was very important to me to get away and find a great apartment in Paris.

 Where exactly did you live and what was less appreciated?